devkilyungi/minigrep/README.md

 - `--after N or --a N`: Show N lines after each match
 - `--context N or --c N`: Show N lines before and after each match
 - `--stats or --s`: Display search statistics (pattern, files searched, matches found, etc.)
+- `--recursive or --r`: Recursively search through all files in a directory and its subdirectories

 ### Environment Variables